THE THEORY OF DESIGN NATURALLY

 Master’s Thesis in Industrial Design

-The findings of this study are presented as “The Theory of Design Naturally”.
-Under the umbrella of this theory, I try to introduce product designers to an analytical and practical perspective on the different paradigms of the matter of form in nature, including the form-giving process, geometry, gestalt, visual abstractions, function, etc.
+The culmination of this study is presented as “The Theory of Design Naturally,” which serves as a platform to introduce product designers to an analytical and practical understanding of diverse form paradigms found in nature.
+This theory encompasses form-giving processes, geometry, gestalt, visual abstractions, function, and more.